A Chiastic Reconfiguration Of Zechariah 1-6

 6 I asked, “What is it?”

-7 Then the cover of lead was raised, and there in the ephah vessel [f] sat a woman!
-8 He said, “This is wickedness,” and he pushed her back into the ephah vessel [g] and pushed its lead cover down on it.
+7 Then the cover of lead was raised, and there in the ephah [f] sat a woman!
+8 He said, “This is the iniquity [g],” and he pushed her back into the ephah [h] and pushed its lead cover down on it.

-10 “Where are they taking the ephah vessel [i]?”
+10 “Where are they taking the ephah [j]?”
 I asked the angel who was speaking to me.

-11 He replied, “To build her a house in the land of Babylon: and when it is prepared, she shall be set there in her own place.[j]”
+11 He replied, “To build her a prison in the country of Babylonia: and when it is prepared, she shall be set there in her own place.[k]”

 Retranslation notes for Zechariah 5

-[e] vs 6 "This is their appearance in all the land" instead of "This is their iniquity in all the land".
+[e] vs 6 "This is their appearance in all the land" instead of "This is the iniquity of the people throughout the land".

-[j] vs 11 "To build her a house in the land of Babylon: and when it is prepared, she shall be set there in her own place." instead of "To the country of Babylonia to build a house for it.
+[k] vs 11 "To build her a prison in the country of Babylonia: and when it is prepared, she shall be set there in her own place." instead of "To the country of Babylonia to build a house for it.
 When the house is ready, the basket will be set there in its place".

 Zechariah 6 1 I looked up again, and there before me were four chariots coming out from between the two mountains [a]—mountains of bronze.
 2 The first chariot had red horses, the second black, 3 the third white, and the fourth colorful, mottled [b].
 4 I asked the angel who was speaking to me, “What are these, my lord?”